 Porteous, R., 2005.
 Evolution in the genus Arum: a comparative analysis of morpohological and genetic variation.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: